20 Facts about the Florida Keys

 2. The longest key is Key Largo, which is 30 miles (48 km) long and 0.5 miles (0.8km) wide.

 3. There are 42 bridges connecting the Florida Keys islands.
 The longest bridge, measuring 35,716 feet long, is the Seven Mile Bridge.
-Harris Gap bridge is shortest, at just 37 feet long.
+Harris Gap bridge is shortest, at just 37 feet in length.

 4. Before the arrival of Europeans, the Keys were inhabited by Tequesta and Calusa Native Americans.